 In the real estate area, Mr. Hendricks has litigated cases involving all aspects of commercial, agricultural, and residential real property, including lease disputes, disputes between lenders and borrowers, disputes between buyers and sellers, commercial development matters, title disputes, construction defect litigation, and eminent domain.
 He also has litigated a variety of matters for financial institutions of all type, including consumer class actions, cases involving letter of credit, and disputes regarding security interests.

 Mr. Hendricks also practices in the area of professional responsibility.
 He has advised both law firms and clients in disputes arising out of legal engagements, and has served as an arbitrator in fee dispute cases.
 He is a frequent speaker on issues of legal ethics, conflicts of interest, and law firm risk management.

-While earning his J.D., Mr. Hendricks was Editor-in-Chief of the California Law Review.
+Mr. Hendricks earned his B.A. from California State University and his J.D. from the University of California, Berkeley School of Law.
+While earning his J.D., Mr. Hendricks was editor-in-chief of the California Law Review.

 Rearden LLC, et al. v.
 Rearden Commerce, Inc. (Northern District of California, U.S. Court of Appeals for the Ninth Circuit).
 Represented Rearden LLC in action alleging cybersquatting trademark and tradename infringement.
 After the Ninth Circuit reversed on behalf of our client, the case settled before trial on remand to the district court.

 URO Investments v.
 Lucasfilm, Ltd.(Napa County Superior Court).
 Represented Lucasfilm, Ltd. in litigation regarding construction defects and damage to personal property.